CassioML/cassio-website/docs/index.md

     Refer to the [Local DB Setup](/local_db_setup) for instructions.
 This notice will be lifted as the feature will be shipped with Cassandra.

-Similarly, many of the examples need access to third-party services such as LLMs provided by OpenAI: make sure you follow the [API setup](/api_setup) to configure the necessary API Keys and other secrets.
+Similarly, many of the examples need access to a third-party service for LLMs and embeddings (for instance, Google's Vertex AI or OpenAI): make sure you follow the [API setup](/api_setup) to configure the necessary API Keys and other secrets for your provider of choice.

 ### Per-framework specific setup